 The Global Market

-Globalization breaks down barriers to innovation, commerce, human capital management and sourcing.
+Globalization lowers barriers to innovation, commerce, human capital management and sourcing.
 As businesses and the economy practice on an increasingly global scale, it is essential to recognize the qualifications and talents of individuals all over the world.
 Many of these highly skilled workers struggle to connect with the international employers that would most benefit from and utilize their talents.
-In fact, many employers recognize this flaw in the talent acquisitions systems.
-According to a recent study, Rethinking Human Resources in a Changing World written by the Economist Intelligence Unit, on behalf of KPMG, 3 out of 4 executives say their workforce is becoming increasingly global, but just 1 in 4 believe their HR teams excel at sourcing and retaining international talent.
+In fact, many employers recognize this flaw in talent acquisition systems.
+According to a recent study published by KPMG, Rethinking Human Resources in a Changing World, 3 out of 4 executives say their workforce is becoming increasingly global, but just 1 in 4 believe their HR teams excel at sourcing and retaining international talent.

 The Role of America’s Future Workforce